yurtkuran/user-access-menu/README.md

 Original githup repo:
 https://github.com/bradtraversy/node_passport_login

-the original tutorial used MongoDB and EJS.
+The original tutorial used MongoDB and EJS.
 I modified the app to use MySQL and Handlebars instead.
 Also incorperated:
-+ sequlize
++ sequelize
 + bootstrap navbar with conditional menu items based on user login and admin status
-+ email confirmation wiht JWT
++ email confirmation wiht nodemailer and  JWT
-+ dotenv
++ dotenv to store configuration infomration (ie passwords, keys, etc)
-+ logs when user logs in or out
++ dtabase log when user logs in or out
-+ confirmation email using nodemailer
 + user CRUD
-+ access levels: member & admin
++ multiple access levels: member & admin
 + momentjs for time formatting
++ bootstrap modal pop-up delete confirmation